ZeroNoFun/AssHop/README.md

 FAQ:

-Q: How long did it take you to write this ?
+Q- How long did it take you to write this ?
-A: Took 3 hours (cuz i'm retard0
+A- Took 3 hours (cuz i'm retard)